Earl Browder: Popular front leader

 In conjunction with its newly found interest in building bridges with non-communist progressives, the CPUSA launched potent new mass organizations such as the American League Against War and Fascism (September 1933), the American Youth Congress (1935), and the League of American Writers (April 1935).
 Moreover, as the 1930s progressed and the New Deal policies of the Roosevelt administration became established, the Browder-led Communist Party moved from a position of bitter opposition to critical support.

-An article from the Indianapolis Times covering Earl Browder's arrest in Terre Haute, Indiana during his 1936 presidential campaign.